 Just Say “No” to Screenshots

 Instead of relying on the screenshots you take before leaving WiFi behind, download the map of the area you’re traveling to instead to use Google Maps offline.

 There are a couple of ways to download Google Maps for offline use now.
 I prefer this one:

-- When you’re connected to the internet, open Google Maps and zoom in/out to the area you wish to save online.
+- When connected to the internet, open Google Maps and zoom in/out to the area you wish to save online.

 - Type “ok maps” in the search bar and click Search.

 - Confirm the area and download.

-- When you no longer need the map, click the three horizontal lines on the top left -> Offline maps -> Select the map to delete -> Press delete.
+- When you no longer need the offline map, click the three horizontal lines on the top left -> Offline maps -> Select the map to delete -> Press delete.